-- Additional customer support costs related to a clean energy product customer that filed for bankruptcy in 2022 \$0.4 million in 2024. - A provision for a matter with the CPSC concerning the imposition of civil fines for allegedly failing to timely submit a report under the CPSA in relation to certain portable generators that were subject to a voluntary recall previously announced on July 29, 2021 \$5.8 million in the first quarter 2023. - (f) Represents non-cash gains and losses from changes in the fair value of our investment in warrants and equity securities of Wallbox N.V.
+- Additional customer support costs related to a clean energy product customer that filed for bankruptcy in 2022 \$0.4 million in the first quarter of 2024 - A provision for a matter with the CPSC concerning the imposition of civil fines for allegedly failing to timely submit a report under the CPSA in relation to certain portable generators that were subject to a voluntary recall previously announced on July 29, 2021 \$5.8 million in the first quarter of 2023. - (f) Represents non-cash losses from changes in the fair value of our investment in warrants and equity securities of Wallbox N.V.